pointybeard/helpers-functions-cli/README.md

             'd',
             'data',
             Input\AbstractInputType::FLAG_OPTIONAL | Input\AbstractInputType::FLAG_VALUE_REQUIRED,
-            'Path to the input JSON data'
+            'Path to the input JSON data.'
-        ))
+        )),
+    Colour::FG_GREEN,
+    Colour::FG_WHITE,
+    [
+        'Examples' => 'php -f test.php -- import -vvv -d test.json'
+    ]
 ).PHP_EOL;

-// test 1.0.0, A simple test command
+// test 1.0.0, A simple test command with a really long description.
+This is an intentionally very long argument description so we can check that word wrapping is working correctly.
+It should wrap to the window
 // Usage: test [OPTIONS]...
 ACTION...
 //
-// Mandatory values for long options are mandatory for short options too.
-//
 // Arguments:
-//   ACTION              The name of the action to perform
+// ACTION              The name of the action to perform.
+This is an
+//                     intentionally very long argument description so we can check
+//                     that word wrapping is working correctly
 //
 // Options:
-//   -v                                  verbosity level. -v (errors only), -vv (warnings
+// -v                            verbosity level. -v (errors only), -vv
-//                                       and errors), -vvv (everything).
+//                               (warnings and errors), -vvv (everything).
-//   -d, --data=VALUE                    Path to the input JSON data
+// -d, --data=VALUE              Path to the input JSON data.
 //
 // Examples:
 // php -f test.php -- import -vvv -d test.json

 ```